Dick Schoof

-Hendrikus Wilhelmus Maria "Dick" Schoof (Note: /nl/) (born 8 March 1957) is a Dutch politician and civil servant serving as the prime minister of the Netherlands of the Schoof cabinet since 2 July 2024.
+Hendrikus Wilhelmus Maria "Dick" Schoof (Note: /nl/) (born 8 March 1957) is a Dutch politician and civil servant who served as the prime minister of the Netherlands from July 2024 to February 2026, leading the Schoof cabinet.

-A graduate of Radboud University, he held the position of secretary-general of the Ministry of Justice and Security from 2020 to 2024.
-Previously, Schoof worked as director-general of the General Intelligence and Security Service from 2018 to 2020, and as National Coordinator for Security and Counterterrorism from 2013 to 2018.
-He was director-general at the Ministry of Justice and Security from 2010 to 2013, and director-general for public order and safety at the Ministry of the Interior and Kingdom Relations from 2003 to 2010.
+Schoof had a long career in civil service.
+He was director-general for public order and safety at the Ministry of the Interior and Kingdom Relations from 2003 to 2010, and director-general at the Ministry of Justice and Security from 2010 to 2013.
+From 2013 to 2018, he worked as National Coordinator for Security and Counterterrorism and from 2018 to 2020 as director-general of the General Intelligence and Security Service.
+From 2020 to 2024, he held the position of secretary-general of the Ministry of Justice and Security.

 Schoof, who is politically unaffiliated, led a coalition government comprising the PVV, VVD, NSC, and BBB, notable for being the most right-wing in recent Dutch history.
-His tenure as prime minister ended with the coalition's collapse in June 2025, after which he remained a caretaker prime minister at the request of King Willem-Alexander until snap elections.
+The coalition collapsed in June 2025, after which Schoof remained a caretaker prime minister until February 2026.